aziz0220/Soft-Computing-Contest/README.md

 2. **Explore the Data**

    - Testing data is located in the `data/` folder.
-Use the template scripts in `templates/` to parse and analyze the datasets.
+Use the template scripts in `template_code/` to parse and analyze the datasets.

 3. **Submit Your Solutions**
    - Each team should submit their solutions to their respective folder under `/submissions/`.
+   - You can also make a pull request, and I'll merge it.

 ---